prettier/prettier-vscode/README.md

 These settings are specific to VS Code and need to be set in the VS Code settings file.
 See the [documentation](https://code.visualstudio.com/docs/getstarted/settings) for how to do that.

+#### prettier.enable (default: `true`)

+Controls whether prettier is enabled or not.
+You must restart VS Code when you change this setting.

 #### prettier.requireConfig (default: `false`)

 Require a prettier configuration file to format files.
 Untitled files will still be formatted using the VS Code Prettier configuration even with this option set to `true`.